-Le Food Tour
+1. Eating Paris Food Tour

 Doing a food tour is a great way to see, taste and understand the culture of a city or country.
-And Paris in particular has a lot of them!
-You’ll want to try the delicious fresh French cheese, the delightful pastries, olives and olive oils, and of course the macarons!
+Paris, in particular, has a lot of them!
+You’ll want to try the delicious fresh French cheese, the delightful pastries, olives and olive oils, and of course the macarons.

 In about 3 hours, you’ll get around to about seven top purveyors of these incredible foods and eat some really tasty foods.
 Going on a food tour at the beginning of your trip is like getting a mini food lover’s guide to Paris.
 You’ll learn about all places you want to return for lunch and dinner throughout your trip.

-Wine Tasting Class or Dinner at O Chateau
+2. Wine Tasting Class or Dinner at O Chateau

 The O Chateau wine bar offers a selection of wine-related things to do at their conveniently located wine bar between the 1st and 2nd arrondissements, just a 5 minute walk from the Louvre.
-You can choose from wine tasting classes, a wine & cheese lunch, or even a multi-course wine-tasting dinner.
+You can choose from wine tasting classes, a wine & cheese lunch, or even a multi-course wine tasting dinner.